Starboard Launches The World’s First Plastic Offset Program For Its Own Plastic Use At Plasticity Sydney Forum

 The Plastic Disclosure Project (PDP) is a global program that was launched at the Clinton Global Initiative (CGI), and has since been endorsed by the United Nations Environment Programme (UNEP) and the World Bank.
 The program is a methodology for calculating a baseline use of plastic and/or waste generation, similar to that of carbon or water reporting, allowing companies to better manage their plastic resources, with a reduced waste impact.
 The PDP is an important program to undertake in the quest to bring plastic into a much greater circular economy system.
 The program is operated and founded by Ocean Recovery Alliance, an NGO based in the U.S. and Hong Kong.

 About Plasticity Forum

-Plasticity is about bringing together leaders who can learn and collaborate with one another to help scale up some of the great solutions to reduce plastic pollution which are now coming to market.
+Plasticity is about bringing together leaders who can learn and collaborate with one another to help scale up some of the great solutions to reduce plastic pollution which is now coming to market.
 The goal is to have a world where plastic is used, but without creating a waste footprint on our communities.
 Plasticity Forums showcase sustainable solutions and market opportunities for transforming plastic waste into a valuable resource.
-The first Plasticity Forum was held in Rio de Janeiro at the the Rio+20 Earth Summit, and was followed by successful events in Hong Kong, New York, Portugal, Shanghai and London. www.plasticityforum.com
+The first Plasticity Forum was held in Rio de Janeiro at the Rio+20 Earth Summit and was followed by successful events in Hong Kong, New York, Portugal, Shanghai, and London. www.plasticityforum.com

 Bailey Rosen – US Tel: +1 727 643-4743 (Whatsapp)